 On our way to freedom, each of us has to do battle with a host of false ideas and myths that limit us in our quest for happiness.
 One of the most pervasive elements of incorrect information is the constant misinterpretation of the “stages of grief” as identified by Elisabeth Kubler-Ross in her book On Death and Dying.

-In that pioneering work, Dr. Kubler-Ross catalogued five distinct stages that a dying person might go through after having been told they have a terminal illness.
-Those stages are: denial, anger, bargaining, depression, and acceptance.
+In that pioneering work, Dr. Kubler-Ross cataloged five distinct stages that a dying person might go through after having been told they have a terminal illness.
+Those stages are denial, anger, bargaining, depression, and acceptance.

 Divorce vs. Death